Derek Dixie: Early life and education

 Dixie grew up in Youngstown, Ohio.
 He attended Youngstown State University and graduated from The Recording Workshop in Chillicothe, Ohio.
-Afterwards he taught audio engineering at The Recording Workshop.
+Afterwards he taught audio engineering at The Recording Workshop.His brother is music producer Art Dixie.

 Career

-MTV’s Making His Band with Sean “Diddy” Combs
+MTV’s Making His Band with Sean "Diddy" Combs

-In 2009, Dixie was one of 42 finalists in the MTV show "Making His Band," about Sean "Diddy" Combs’ search for a band to play on his upcoming album, "Last Dance in Paris."
+In 2009, Dixie was one of 42 finalists in the MTV show "Making His Band," about Sean "Diddy" Combs’ search for a band to play on his upcoming album, Last Dance in Paris.

-Superbowl
+Super Bowl

-Dixie was the music director for Beyoncé’s solo Superbowl half time show performance in 2013 and again in 2016 when she co-headlined with Coldplay and Bruno Mars.
+Dixie was the music director for Beyoncé’s solo Super Bowl halftime show performance in 2013 and again in 2016 when she co-headlined with Coldplay and Bruno Mars.

-In 2019, Dixie arranged and orchestrated a performance by Chloe x Halle for Superbowl LIII with 30 Youngstown State University musicians and a Los Angeles horn and string ensemble.
+In 2019, Dixie arranged and orchestrated a performance by Chloe x Halle for Super Bowl LIII with 30 Youngstown State University musicians and a Los Angeles horn and string ensemble.

 “I am proud that I was able to put such an important task in the hands of my hometown,” he said.
 “When you hear the arrangement, I hope you will feel that every note, chord and rhythm in the orchestration means something.”